miroslavchakarov/smart-messroom/README.md

  - Ability to reset and start measurement from the beginning in case quantity is not appropriate.

-The long-term goals for this system would be the following:
+The long-term goals for this system are the following:
  - Calibration funcion (tara) while program running.
 (Currently the calibration value is hard coded)
  - Having a touch-friendly GUI on the 7-inch Touchscreen for the worker to operate with the device.
 (Currently testing various GUI libraries  suitable for Raspberry Pi)
  - Having a payment system integrated, eventually with cryptocurrency or fiat currency.